-Still high U.S. production may make it hard for oil prices to sustain prices above the \$60 range in 2018, although global demand has firmed, Middle East tensions have escalated, and the Saudi/Russia production agreement has been extended through 2018.
-Industrial metals have gotten a China boost recently, while precious metals have struggled with the interest rate and currency environments in addition to the market's preference for riskier assets.
-Agriculture prices have broadly weakened recently on supply pressures, though cotton has been strong.
+Still high U.S. production may make it hard for oil prices to sustain prices much above the \$60 range in 2018, although global demand has firmed, Middle East tensions remain escalated, and Saudi/Russia production cuts extend through 2018.
+Industrial metals have gotten boost from Chinese demand while a weak dollar has supported industrial and precious metals.
+Agriculture prices are in the early stages of a reversal amidst a five-year downtrend.
 We remain constructive on long/short equity strategies, which continue to benefit from low levels of internal correlation among stocks and sectors.

-Sector F Ţ v Θ 0 Ð Rationale Industrial Metals Chinese demand has been providing some support in recent months for industrial metals.
+Sector F т v Θ 0 Ð Rationale Industrial Metals • Chinese demand and a weaker dollar have been providing some support in recent months for industrial metals.
 There may be upside potential to prices should the U.S. increase infrastructure spending.
 A potential rebound in the U.S. dollar presents a risk.
-Commodities Precious Metals Higher interest rates, lack of inflation fears, and the market's preference for riskier assets have all reduced gold's appeal, though Jerome Powell's Fed nomination and a weak U.S. dollar have helped.
-Negative bias.
-Comm Energy • Still high U.S. production may make it hard for oil prices to sustain prices above \$60 range throughout 2018, although global demand has firmed, Middle East tensions have escalated, and the Saudi/Russia production agreement has been extended through 2018.
-Agricultural Grain prices have broadly weakened recently on supply pressures, though cotton has been strong.
-Sector T E C T v 0 Θ 0 œ Rationale Long/Short Equity • We continue to be cautious on more directional equity managers and favor those with conservative or variable net exposures and a history of generating alpha from their short positioning.
+Commodities Precious Metals • A weak dollar, burgeoning inflation, and market volatility have increased gold's appeal, though rising rates, our preference for riskier assets, and currency risk keep us neutral.
+Comm Energy - • U.S. production may cap oil's upside at around \$60, though global demand has firmed, Middle East tensions remain escalated, and Saudi/Russia production cuts remain in place.
+Agricultural • Agriculture prices appear to be in the early stages of breaking a five-year downtrend and supplies are tightening, driving upgraded view.
+Sector T E C T v 0 Θ 0 Ð Rationale Long/Short Equity • We remain cautious on more directional equity managers and favor those with conservative or variable net exposures and a history of generating alpha from their short positioning.
 The strategy continues to benefit from low levels of correlation between sectors and favorable sector positioning.
 We remain aware of underlying factor exposures, given the potential for rapid market rotation.
-Alternatives Event Driven The outlook within the event-driven space still appears promising, as tax reform and a more accommodative regulatory environment should improve the overall investment opportunity set.
-We prefer managers with the ability to hedge equity beta and focus solely on idiosyncratic risk.
-Alte Managed Futures • A majority of the intermediate-term trend following industry maintains an overweight to the equity market, which is why we continue to favor either multi-managers or a combination of uncorrelated trading strategies to smooth and diversify return profiles.
-Recent performance has also been supported by an increase in oil prices.
-Global Macro We maintain a constructive view of the global macro investing environment, as the potential for shifts in fiscal policy, increasing global political uncertainty, and economic divergences are all constructive components of an attractive opportunity set.
-CHARACTERISTICS IC CON DEFINITION Catalysts C T otential for vestment s e macroeco nomic and/or idiosyncratic market developments that may benefit the LEGEND Trading Environment T E M larket char acteristic s present s sufficient investment opportunities for this investment style.
-Volatility v 0 TI The current volatility regime provides a constructive environment that an investment of this style can capitalize on.
+Alternatives Event Driven • • Promising outlook as tax reform and continued global growth may increase the corporate activity opportunity set.
+We prefer managers who consistently hedge equity beta and focus on idiosyncratic event-related risk.
+Altern Managed Futures - - - • February's equity sell-off led to a reduction in long equity exposure across the intermediate-term trend following space, along with steep losses.
+We continue to favor either multi-managers or a combination of uncorrelated trading strategies to smooth and diversify return profiles.
+Global Macro • Global macro strategies provided strong downside protection during the February equity sell-off, however, as a group, failed to meaningfully participate in the subsequent rally.
+Potential shifts in fiscal policy, global political uncertainty, and economic divergences help provide an attractive opportunity set.

+CHARACTERISTICS ICON DEFINITION LEGEND Catalysts C T Potential for favorable macroeconomic and/or idiosyncratic market developments that may benefit the investment strategy.
+Trading Environment E Market characteristics present sufficient investment opportunities for this investment style.
+Volatility v 0 The current volatility regime provides a constructive environment that an investment of this style can capitalize on.